Gain insight into which channels drive the most visits, orders, and revenue.

 Review the Traffic sources panel

-- In the Home menu, click Analytics, then click Traffic sources.
+- Open the Analytics panel, click Traffic, then click Traffic sources.

 - Click the date range drop-down menu at the top of the panel to filter results by time frame.
 Data is available starting from January 2014.